 North Shore Top Beaches: Find Relaxation, Recreation in Massachusetts

-North Shore Top Beaches: Where to Go, Things to Do
+North Shore Top Beaches: Where to Go and Things to Do

 Crane Beach at Crane Estate

 Crane Beach ranks as a favorite among the North Shore top beaches for two reasons: walkability and outdoor scenery.
 In fact, Crane Beach sits on the 2,100-acre Crane Estate, home to popular attractions including Castle Hill and The Great House in Ipswich.
-The well maintained beach welcomes visitors to play and learn about area’s wildlife such as the piping plovers that nest in the area.
-While exploring, have fun boating, swimming, bird-watching and hiking on over 5 miles of trails.
+The well maintained beach welcomes visitors to play and learn about wildlife such as piping plovers that nest in the area.
+While exploring, have fun boating, swimming, bird-watching and hiking on 5-plus miles of trails.

 Parking ranges around $30 for non-members.
 Don’t forget to stop by Crane Beach Store for refreshments, souvenirs and local goodies from nearby farms.

-Front Beach offers metered parking.
+Front Beach has metered parking.
 Its proximity to the town also allows guests to park in free public lots and take shuttles to the beach.

 Good Harbor Beach

-Perfect for boogie boarding and body surfing, Good Harbor in Gloucester ranks among the most visited beaches in the North Shore.
-Play in the water, relax on the picturesque white sand and walk to Salt Island during low tide.
+Perfect for boogie boarding and body surfing, Good Harbor in Gloucester ranks among the most visited beaches in North Shore.
+Play in the water, relax on sand and walk to Salt Island during low tide.
 Frequent guests also praise the tidal pool, rock formations and sunset views.
-The beach also offers a concession with food, drinks, beach toys and other items for a day in the sun.
+The beach also offers a concession with food, drinks, beach toys and other necessities for a day outdoors.

 When lifeguards are present, visitors can only use Styrofoam boogie boards, so leave inflatables in the car.
 Visitors have access to restrooms, showers and limited parking.
 To get a spot, arrive early and bring $30 cash.

 This remote spot doesn’t have any facilities and parking is limited.
-However, for those who need some quiet time, this may provide the perfect retreat.
+However, for those who need some quiet time, this spot provides the perfect retreat.

 Salisbury Beach State Reservation